 Air Ambulance provides the following services:

-Commercial Stretcher on international flights is an economical way to transport patient that is not vented.
-It is made possible by removing a few rows of seats in the aircraft and replacing it with a stretcher.
+Commercial Stretcher on international flights is an economical way to transport patients that are not vented.
+It is made possible by removing a few rows of seats in the aircraft and replacing them with a stretcher.
 The patient will be escorted by two critical care medical personal.
 Call us for more information in Commercial Stretcher.

 Every flight is tailored to the needs of the patient medical condition.
 From our trained pilots, through our professional medical team and our state of the art medical equipment, you can rest assured you are in good hands.

 Cork University Hospital is a large university teaching hospital in Wilton, in the south-western suburbs of Cork in Ireland.
 Its academic partner is University College Cork.

 Mercy University Hospital is a general hospital located in Cork, Ireland.
 It is managed by South/Southwest Hospital Group.

 Cork Airport is the second-largest of the three principal international airports in the Republic of Ireland, after Dublin and ahead of Shannon.
 It is located 6.5 km south of Cork city centre in an area known as Farmers Cross.

 Waterford Airport is located in Killowen, 4 NM southeast of Waterford.
 It serves southeastern Ireland.
 The airport is operated by Waterford Regional Airport plc.

 Kilkenny Airport is an airport located 1.5 NM west of Kilkenny in County Kilkenny, Ireland.
 The aerodrome was founded in 1963 by John Hehir, Martin Mulhall, Patrick Nolan and Edward Stallard.
 All founding members were active pilots and natives of Kilkenny.